When is the primary election?

 Can I vote without having to go to a poll site in person?

-The “temporary illness” category has been expanded to cover voters affected by coronavirus or facing the potential of contracting it.
+The “temporary illness” category has been expanded to cover voters seeking to avoid contracting or spreading communicable diseases, including COVID-19.

-Absentee ballots must be postmarked by Nov.
-2 and reach the Board of Elections no later than Nov.
-9 to be counted.
-No plans have been confirmed at this time to extend the postmark date, as was the case last year.
+Absentee ballots must be postmarked by June 28 and reach the Board of Elections no later than July 5 to be counted.

 You can also drop off your signed absentee ballot at:

-If you drop off your absentee ballot at a poll site or at a local Board of Elections office, it does not require postage, but the BOE recommends two stamps if you mail it to ensure it has enough postage.
+If you drop off your absentee ballot at a poll site or at a local Board of Elections office, it does not require postage, but the state Board of Elections recommends two stamps if you mail it to ensure it has enough postage.

 What if I still want to vote in person?

 Poll sites will still be open across the state.

 Hours are different if you are voting early.
 New York’s early voting period begins June 18 lasts through June 26.